CR-FIQA: Face Image Quality Assessment by Learning Sample Relative Classifiability: Introduction

 \section{Introduction}

-Face image utility indicates the value of an image to face recognition (FR) algorithm \cite{ISOIEC29794-1,best2018learning}.
-This utility is measured with a scalar, namely the face image quality (FIQ) score, following the definition in ISO/IEC 2382-37 \cite{ISOIEC2382-37} and the ongoing FR Vendor Test (FRVT) for FIQA \cite{NISTQuaity}.
+Face image utility indicates the utility (value) of an image to face recognition (FR) algorithms \cite{ISOIEC29794-1,best2018learning}.
+This utility is measured with a scalar, namely the face image quality (FIQ) score, following the definition in ISO/IEC 2382-37 \cite{ISOIEC2382-37} and the FR Vendor Test (FRVT) for FIQA \cite{NISTQuaity}.

-Although some general image quality assessment (IQA) methods \cite{BRISQE_IQA,nique,liu2017rankiqa} have been found to act, to a certain degree, as an FIQ (utility) \cite{SERFIQ,BiyingWACV}, recent FIQA methods \cite{MagFace,SDDFIQA,SERFIQ} have largely, as expected, outperformed general measures that do not address the utility concept \cite{ISOIEC29794-1}.
+As FIQA measures the face utility to FR algorithm, it does not necessary reflects, and does not aim at measuring, the perceived image quality, e.g. a profile face image can be of high perceived quality but of low utility to FR algorithm \cite{DBLP:conf/icb/TerhorstKDKK20}.
+Assessing this perceived image quality has been addressed in the literature by general image quality assessment (IQA) methods \cite{BRISQE_IQA,nique,liu2017rankiqa} and is different than assessing the utility of an the image for FR .
+This is reflected by FIQA methods \cite{MagFace,SDDFIQA,SERFIQ} significantly outperforming IQA methods \cite{BRISQE_IQA,nique,liu2017rankiqa} in measuring the utility \cite{ISOIEC29794-1} of face images in FR, as demonstrated in \cite{MagFace,SERFIQ,BiyingWACV}.

 SOTA FIQA methods focused either on creating concepts to label the training data with FIQ scores and then learn a regression problem \cite{SDDFIQA,hernandez2019faceqnet,faceqnetv1}, or on developing a link between face embedding properties under certain scenarios and the FIQ \cite{SERFIQ,MagFace,PFE_FIQA}.
 Generally, the second approach led to better FIQA performances with most works mentioning the error-prone labeling of the ground truth quality in the first research direction as a possible reason \cite{SERFIQ,MagFace}.
 However, in the second category, transferring the information in network embeddings into an FIQ score is not a learnable process, but rather a form of statistical analysis, which might not be optimal.